OstermD/EAIK/README.md

 ## Accuracy
 To evaluate our implementation's accuracy, we sample 100 random poses throughout the workspace of a representative subset of the above mentioned manipulators.
-We calculate the error metric of each solution by the Frobenius norm of the difference between the homogeneous transformations of our IK's result and the ground truth, i.e., the sum of the squared differences between the entries in the matrices.
+We calculate the error metric of each solution by the Frobenius norm of the difference between the homogeneous transformation of our IK's result and the ground truth, i.e., the sum of the squared differences between the entries in the matrices.

 <figure figcaption align="center">
   <img width="65%" src="Images/Table_Error_Average.png"/>